 Because household income isn't directly used to determine monthly rates, most companies don't create special programs for low-income families.
 Still, there are a few state-operated programs and companies that are specifically designed to help.

-has a program called California’s Low-Cost Automobile Insurance Program, or CLCA, and is designed to provide low-cost insurance rates for eligible drivers.
+California has a program called California’s Low-Cost Automobile Insurance Program, or CLCA, and is designed to provide low-cost insurance rates for eligible drivers.

 What are the requirements?

-If you meet the above qualifications and decide to opt to participate in CLCA, your insurance limits for bodily injury and property would actually be lower than the state limits.
+If you meet the above qualifications and decide to opt to participate in CLCA, your insurance limits for bodily injury liability and property damage liability would actually be lower than the state limits.
 As participants in this program are exempt from state requirements, your limits would be $10,000 for bodily injury or death per person, $20,000 total for bodily injury or death, and $3,000 total for property damage.
 The amount of the premium ranges based on your insurance history, your county, and your age.

-’s plan, Special Automobile Insurance Policy (SAIP), provides only the medical coverage portion of your auto insurance after a car accident.
+New Jersey’s plan, Special Automobile Insurance Policy (SAIP), provides only the medical coverage portion of your auto insurance after a car accident.
 Eligibility is dependent upon you already being qualified for Federal Medicaid with Hospitalization, which an insurance agent can determine from your Medicaid ID card.

 How much does SAIP cost and what are the requirements to join?

 SAIP costs $365 per year.
-This coverage is also dependent upon yearly renewal of your Medicaid benefits.
+This coverage is also contingent upon yearly renewal of your Medicaid benefits.
 For example, if your Medicaid benefits were to lapse mid-year, your SAIP benefits would continue until the next renewal.

 What does SAIP cover?